joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;  techniques for the time being as I'm trying to focus on the ;  basics.
 ;
 ;       ii.
-A Note on Generating Garbage
+A Note on Generating Garbage and Simple Ciphers ;
-;
 ;  Garbage code generation is still code generation.
 At that, the ;  quality of the garbage matters [10].
 It is even suggested that